 Brush the inside of both slices with the lemon olive oil, then layer butter lettuce, tomatoes, feta cheese and cucumbers.
 I really like feta cheese – can you tell?

-A very pretty, petite girl with long, wavy, dark hair, came up to me.
+A very pretty, petite girl with long, wavy, dark hair, approached me with a warm smile.
 With all the introductions, I couldn’t remember who was who, but suddenly recalled she was the bride-to-be.
 She had a high, sweet voice, like the C key on a piano, but it was peppered with that tough, street effect Dreamboat and his friends had.
 It didn’t fit.
 Regardless, we started talking and soon I was at ease.

 A lot of these guys, and some of the girls, had nicknames, except for Dreamboat..or at least I hadn’t heard one yet.

 The bride-to-be was also named Lisa, and I clicked with her almost immediately, but I also wondered if I could ever really fit into this part of his life.
 They were all so colorful, confident and sparkly.
-I was bland, insecure and suddenly shy.
+I was bland, insecure and suddenly painfully shy.
 This was a whole new Dreamboat, a whole new part of him I hadn’t gotten to know yet.

 Tony aka Cannelloni – his last name sounded similar, but with different consonants